cxs-css/cxs/README.md

 ### Nesting

-For performance reasons, and since nesting is not part of native CSS, the default mode in CXS **does not** support nesting like some preprocessors do.
+For performance reasons, and since nesting is not part of native CSS, the default mode in cxs **does not** support nesting like some preprocessors do.

 ### Vendor prefixes

-CXS **does not** handle vendor prefixing to keep the module size at a minimum.
+cxs **does not** handle vendor prefixing to keep the module size at a minimum.
-To add vendor prefixes, use a prefixing module like [`inline-style-prefixer`](https://github.com/rofrischmann/inline-style-prefixer)

 ## Previous Version

-For the previous version of CXS, see the [v3 branch][1]
+For the previous version of cxs, see the [v3 branch][1]

 [0]: https://www.styled-components.com (styled-components)
 [1]: https://github.com/jxnblk/cxs/tree/v3